mecid/mecid.github.io/_posts/2020-07-02-the-difference-between-stateobject-environmentobject-and-observedobject-in-swiftui.md

 > To learn more about using container views, take a look at my ["Redux-like state container in SwiftUI.
 Container Views."](/2019/10/02/redux-like-state-container-in-swiftui-part3/) post.

 #### @EnvironmentObject
 @*EnvironmentObject* is an excellent way to implicitly inject an instance of a class that conforms to *ObservableObject* into a part of the view hierarchy.
-Assume that you have a module in your app that contains 3-4 screens, and all of them use the same ViewModel.
-If you don't want to pass the same ViewModel explicitly from one view to another, then @*EnvironmentObject* is all you need.
+Assume that you have a module in your app that contains 3-4 screens, and all of them use the same view model.
+If you don't want to pass the same view model explicitly from one view to another, then @*EnvironmentObject* is all you need.
 Let's take a look at how we can use it.

 ```swift
 @main